RohithNagesh/pes_brg/README.md

     "DESIGN_IS_CORE": true
 }
 ```
-We make a folder inside OpenLane->openlane with the name `pes_brg`.
-Inside this folder we put the above `config.json` file and also make one more folder names as `src` which contains the source file.We paste the pes_brg.v file in the source file.

 ### Automate the whole ASIC flow
 Now we go into the OpenLane folder and run the following command to automate the whole ASIC flow.